afrase/kodiswift/docs/patterns.rst

         items = [create_item(movie) for movie in movies] return plugin.finish(items, sort_methods=['playlist_order', 'title', 'date'])

-See :meth:`kodiswift.Plugin.finish` for more information.
+See :meth:`kodiswift.Addon.finish` for more information.

 Playing RTMP urls
 -----------------

-If we need to play an RTMP url, we can use :meth:`kodiswift.Plugin.play_video`.
+If we need to play an RTMP url, we can use :meth:`kodiswift.Addon.play_video`.

 .. sourcecode:: python